-In Miller v Wertheim,311 the Full Federal Court held that a speech made by the first respondent may have been reasonably likely, in all the circumstances, to offend a small part of the Orthodox Jewish community.
+In Miller v Wertheim, 343 the Full Federal Court held that a speech made by the first respondent may have been reasonably likely, in all the circumstances, to offend a small part of the Orthodox Jewish community.
 However, this did not, in itself, satisfy the requisite causal relationship of s 18C:

-The group and its members were criticised in the speech because of their allegedly divisive and destructive activities, and not because the group or its members were of the Jewish race, of Jewish ethnicity or because they were persons who adhered to the practices and beliefs of orthodox Judaism.312 the evidence establishes that the respondent's act was done because of the fact that the persons about whom the respondent was talking were of the Australian Aboriginal race or ethnic origin ... there could be no other reason for the respondent's statements than the race or ethnic origin of the relevant group of people.314
+The group and its members were criticised in the speech because of their allegedly divisive and destructive activities, and not because the group or its members were of the Jewish race, of Jewish ethnicity or because they were persons who adhered to the practices and beliefs of orthodox Judaism.344 the evidence establishes that the respondent's act was done because of the fact that the persons about whom the respondent was talking were of

-In McGlade v Lightfoot, 313 an interview was reported in a newspaper in which the respondent made comments that were alleged to breach the racial hatred provisions.
-Carr J found that
+In McGlade v Lightfoot, 345 an interview was reported in a newspaper in which the respondent made comments that were alleged to breach the racial hatred provisions.
+Carr J found that: